jaime-benavides/open_streets_environ_noise/README.md

 - nyc_neigh_regions.rds - geometrical parameters (e.g. building density) at 250 m x 250 m resolution

-a_02_prepare_street_geometrical_data.R (divided in 5 parts to parallel the process) - geometrical parameters (e.g. street width) at each street segment
+a_02_prepare_street_geometrical_data.R (time consuming: divided in 5 scripts to run in parallel, the first one is documented) - geometrical parameters (e.g. street width) at each street segment

 - lion_streets_simp.rds - simplified version of the lion street segment dataset